kmhess/SoFiA-image-pipeline/README.md

     -s     List of surveys on which to overlay HI contours.
 Only the first entry will be used in the combined image if `-m` option is used.
 If 'none', work in offline mode.
 Default is 'DSS2 Blue'.
     -ui    User supplied image for overlaying HI contours.
 Can use this in combination with `-s` and a list of surveys.
     -ur    Percentile range when plotting the user supplied image.
 Requires two values.
 Default is [10., 99.].
     -line  Specify a spectral line for all sources in catalog.
 Default is 'HI'.
-Also possible is 'CO' and 'OH'.
+Also possible is 'CO(1-0)' up to (3-2) and 'OH_1667' and the 3 other OH lines which may fall within L-band observations.
     -i     Minimum image size (ARCMIN).
 Images will be square.
 If an HI source exceeds the requested size, a larger image to fit the HI contours will be generated.
 Default is 6 arcmin.
     -snr   Specify the SNR range within which to plot the lowest HI contour.
 Requires 2 values.
 Default is [2.0, 3.0].
     -o     Path to the original data file on which source finding was conducted.
 This allows the spectrum with noise to be plotted over the full spectral range of the original cube.